 Here is a list of common non-technical interview questions and technical interview questions for freshers.

-Once you have been well practiced with this type of interview questions, it will be very useful in the interview as well as increase your self-confidence.
+Once you have been well practiced with this type of interview question, it will be very useful in the interview as well as increase your self-confidence.

 Non Technical Interview Questions And Answers For Fresh Graduates: